zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lanza.md

 # flag used to determine whether to show teaching
 showteaching: false
 ---
-I'm working at SCI for the summer of 2023, writing code to generate alt text for UpSet.
-When I'm not working or studying, you can find me skiing, climbing, or hiking in the Wasatch mountains!
+I recently joined VDL as a web developer and I'm currently working on Upset2 and Trrack, both developing new features and ensuring reliability of existing code.
+When I'm not working or studying, you can find me skiing, climbing, biking, and hiking in the Wasatch mountains!